xrdocs/8000/_blogs/cisco-8608-architecture.md

 [Cisco Software Download](https://software.cisco.com/download/home/286325065/type/280805694/release/7.3.1) page to download the Cisco IOS XR software images.

-## Cisco 8608 Slot and Ethernet ports
+## Cisco 8608 Slots and Ports identification
 Slots and ports numbering are here:
 <b>Slots numbering</b>
 On front view of the Cisco 8608 chassis, left to right direction is MPA0 to MPA7, RP0 to RP1.